Exploiting a Stack Buffer Overflow on Windows

 md9mdsh7lukoy6ljbnko.png

-I launched x32dbg debugger and opened the target vulnerable application inside it.
+I launched x32dbg and loaded the vulnerable server binary into it.

 gfhrm7oo9gjs9g3iqzrk.png